 As at the reporting date, there was also another court dispute pending in which the plaintiff filed a claim for payment of PLN 17.1 million (the Company was sued jointly and severally with its subsidiary Asseco Data Systems S.A.).
 The Company's Management assessed the validity of claims presented in the lawsuit and considered them to be completely groundless.
-Thus the Management concluded there was no need to create any provision for such claims as at 31 December 2022.
+Thus the Management concluded there was no need to create any provision for such claims as at 31 December 2023.
 Furthermore, in 2021, Asseco Poland S.A. along with Asseco Data Systems S.A. filed a counter-claim in this case for the payment of compensation for damages incurred as a result of the plaintiff's unjustified withdrawal from the contract.
+After the reporting date, i.e. on 9 January 2024, the District Court in Warsaw approved a settlement agreement that was reached, based on which the District Court in Warsaw decided to discontinue the court proceedings on 22 February 2024.
+Both the settlement agreement and the discontinuation decision proved the claims were groundless.
+Consequently, there will be no outflow of any significant economic benefits from the Company which confirms that the Management's decision not to create any provision was correct and fully justified.